Inheritor-Vision/archify2/README.md

 # TODO

 - Use rspotify everywhere!
+- rspotify "PlaylistId" might be able to parse URL.
+Not usre abou it.
+Doc unclear.
+- Certificate has been reimplemented for proxy.
+Check archify first version.
+It might be impossible to use it because we don't use reqwest directly, but through rspotify.
 - Add option for log level
 - Log change format
 - For now only X first song of a playlist are recoved, check API limitation and do multiple requests